 Instructions

-- Once it starts boiling, cover it and simmer for about 3 minutes until the clams open their shells (it may take up to 5 minutes for larger-sized clams).
+- Once it starts to boil, cover the pan and let it simmer for about 3 minutes, or until the clams open their shells (it may take up to 5 minutes for larger clams).

 Notes